llostinthesauce/acre/jetson/README.md

 - 16 GB+ (AGX Xavier/Orin with headroom): Llama 3.1/3.2 3B Instruct Q4_K_M (`~2.2 GB`), context 2048 (maybe 3072 if memory allows), `-ngl 999`.

 If in doubt, start with TinyLlama Q4_K_M, context 1024–2048, and measure GR3D%/memory with `sudo tegrastats`.
 Adjust temperature (0.6–0.8) and max_tokens (256–512) to keep latency predictable.

+Note: On Jetson, the app only supports GGUF/GGML models (llama.cpp).
+Transformers/HF checkpoints (e.g., SmolLM, Qwen) are filtered out in the GUI; convert them to GGUF if needed.